Jæren Commuter Rail: Service

 The operating deficits are covered through subsidies by the Norwegian Ministry of Transport and Communications.
 The trackage and other infrastructure is owned by the government agency Bane NOR (Railway Infrastructure Company), while the rolling stock is owned and operated by Go-Ahead Nordic and CargoNet.
 The service between Stavanger and Sandnes operate with a fixed schedule every 15 minutes.
 Of the trains to Sandnes, half continue onwards to Nærbø, giving a 30-minute headway.
 One train per hour operate all the way to Egersund.
 On weekends and late evenings, there is a reduced service.
 Travel time from Stavanger to Sandnes is 19 minutes, from Stavanger to Nærbø is 37 minutes, and from Stavanger to Egersund is 1 hour and 7 minutes.

 Rolling stock

 Class 72 is a series of 36 four-car electric multiple units built by AnsaldoBreda.
 The units are permanently coupled together using Jacobs bogies.
 Each unit has a power output of 2550 kW, allowing a top speed of 160 km/h.
 The trains are 85.57 m long and weigh 156 t, and have seating for 310 passengers and one toilet.
 The trains have better accessibility than the older units and unlike their predecessors are equipped with an electronic public information system.
-Nine of the units are used on the Jæren Commuter Rail, while the remaining 25 units are used on the Oslo Commuter Rail.
+Twelve of the units are used on the Jæren Commuter Rail, while the remaining 24 units are used on the Oslo Commuter Rail.